 As we age, the lower half of our face slowly begins to fall, causing despair and confusion over how to slow it down or reverse it.
-Anh Bridgewater, expert injector at LJC, walks us through the non-surgical options for lower face rejuvenation including threads and fillers.
+Anh Bridgewater walks us through the non-surgical options for lower face rejuvenation including threads and fillers.
 Hear how these innovative treatments work in tandem to contour the jawline for immediate improvement without surgery.

 Recorded Announcement (00:07):